openmc-dev/openmc/docs/source/releasenotes/notes_0.4.3.rst

 New Features
 ------------

+- Option to report confidence intervals for tally results.
 - Rotation and translation for filled cells.
 - Ability to store state points and use them to restart runs.
 - Fixed source calculations (no subcritical multiplication however).